-Through a thoughtful, research-based system of support and accountability, the SBBC Instructional Coach Development and Credentialing Initiative will foster a vibrant coaching community of practice based upon a common set of coaching standards and practices that extends across content disciplines.
+Through a thoughtful, research-based system of support and accountability, the SBBC Instructional Coach Development and Credentialing Initiative will foster a vibrant coaching community of practice based upon a common set of coaching practices that extends across content disciplines.
 Upon completion of this program, participating Instructional Coaches will receive "Coach Credentialing".
 SBBC School-based Instructional Coaches (reading, literacy, mathematics, science, etc.) are school-based non-classroom teachers who support peers as their primary responsibility through instructional mentoring and coaching.
-District-based Instructional Coaches are district-based coaches in a variety of roles (Induction Coaches, Peer Reviewers, Instructional Facilitators,

-Instructional Support Specialists and Staff Assistants.
+District-based Instructional Coaches are district-based coaches in a variety of roles (Induction Coaches, Peer Reviewers, Instructional Facilitators, Instructional Specialists and Staff Assistants).

-The BCPS Instructional Coach Development and Credentialing Initiative is grounded in the New Teacher Center's (NTC) Formative Assessment System.
-NTC is a national organization dedicated to improving student learning by accelerating the effectiveness of teachers and school leaders.
-Through shared learning and application of the Florida Standards-based Formative Assessment System, Instructional Coaches have the opportunity to increase their impact on the teaching and learning at their sites and contribute to the learning and growth of other coaches within a dynamic district-based network dedicated to improving teaching and learning.
+The BCPS Instructional Coach Development and Credentialing Initiative is grounded in research-based strategies.
+Through shared learning and application of the Florida Standards, Instructional Coaches have the opportunity to increase their impact on the teaching and learning at their sites and contribute to the learning and growth of other coaches within a dynamic district-based network dedicated to improving teaching and learning.